legendu-net/docker-rstudio/readme.md

 # [dclong/rstudio](https://hub.docker.com/r/dclong/rstudio/)

-RStudio Server (with R base and popular packages).
+RStudio Server (with R base and packages for text mining).

 ## About the Author